liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. it may seem too straightforward or too blunt
 1. 原来如此; is that what is\nthere we go\nthat explains it
 1. satiable; insatiable
-1. 有话直说; give it to me straight\ncall a spade a spade\nlet\'s not beat around the bush\nget to the point\n
+1. 有话直说; give it to me straight\ncall a spade a spade\nlet\'s not beat around the bush\nget to the point\ncut the crap
 1. finders keepers
 1. I hope the weather is good for our picnic tomorrow; I wish I had known about the meeting earlier; \"hope\" is used to express a desire for something that seems possible or likely in the future, while \"wish\" is used to express a desire for something that is not likely to happen or has already passed.
 1. reality is cruel because the advancement of society and ideology often comes at the cost of the older generation being replaced
 1. Introduction to the Work Mode; We\'re a big team of around 50 database developers, split into maybe 5 groups, each focusing on areas like storage, query execution, cloud native, lake house, and SaaS.
 I\'m part of the query group.\n\nIn our group, here\'s how we roll: We usually iterate on a two-month cycle, and in each cycle, we will have one or two targets, like rolling out a new feature or improving performance or stability.
 And each member will get their own pieces.
 And if the topic is big enough, we will do some research and produce a research document for discussion, so we can all chat about it.\n\nAfter we\'ve tossed around some ideas, we get down to writing a design document.
 It\'s like our game plan, detailing how we\'re getting things done, and everyone gets to review it.\n\nFinally, we get to the fun part – coding.
 And of course, we make sure to review each other\'s code.
 It keeps things running smoothly and makes sure we\'re all on the same page.
 1. Introduce a member of your family; I\'d like to tell you about my father.
 He was born into a humble family as the youngest of five siblings, with four older sisters.
 Despite their financial struggles, his family was very loving and supportive, which gave him a happy childhood.
 He was a dedicated student and worked extremely hard to achieve his goals.
 Remarkably, he earned a bachelor\'s degree in chemical engineering, which was quite an achievement given his background.
 After graduating, he worked as a workshop manager for a state-owned company.
 It was a challenging time as corruption was widespread, but my father always maintained his integrity and never got involved in any corrupt practices, something that I deeply admire about him.
 Later on, the state-owned company went bankrupt, and he ventured into entrepreneurship and started a small business in metal chemical processing with around ten employees.
 In summary, his journey from a modest upbringing to becoming a successful business owner is truly inspiring.
 And he is always the one that I look up to.
 1. we are deeply sorry for this last-minute rescheduling
-1. 肉类词汇; 生鱼片：raw fish\n羊排：lamb chop
+1. 肉类词汇; 生鱼片：raw fish\n羊排：lamb chop\n鲍鱼：abalone\n蛤蜊：clam\n牡蛎（生蚝）：oyster
 1. stay warm; 注意保暖
 1. levy; tax; excise; Levy: This is a general term that refers to the legal process of imposing or collecting a tax, fee, or fine.
 A levy can be applied to a wide range of financial obligations, such as taxes, fees for services, or fines for legal violations.
 It\'s more about the action of imposing or collecting these charges.\n\nTax: A tax is a mandatory financial charge or some other type of levy imposed upon a taxpayer (an individual or a legal entity) by a governmental organization.
 Taxes are used to fund various public expenditures.
 Taxes can come in many forms, such as income tax, property tax, sales tax, etc. The term \"tax\" is more about the financial charge itself, rather than the act of imposing or collecting it.\n\nExcise: An excise is a specific type of tax that is levied on particular goods, services, or activities.
 This is often a form of indirect tax, meaning it is collected by an intermediary (like a store) from the person who bears the ultimate economic burden of the tax (such as the consumer).
 Excise taxes are commonly placed on items such as alcohol, tobacco, and fuel.\n\n
 1. play ground; sports ground; sports field